 GlobeMed at UC partners with Social Action for Women in Mae Sot, Thailand to provide Burmese migrants with health education to help improve their lives.

 GlobeMed at the University of Cincinnati + Social Action for Women

 GlobeMed at The University of Cincinnati | Cincinnati, Ohio

 Social Action for Women (SAW) | Mae Sot, Thailand

 In 2008, SAW was one of 25 organizations worldwide to receive the Red Ribbon Award from the United Nations Development Programme for providing outstanding HIV prevention, treatment and education on a grassroots level.

 “We would like to implement our project alongside university students, as [they] will assist us in the areas of fundraising, advocacy, communicating with potential donors, and giving technical support to the staff involved in project implementation.”

 – Mr. Ko Myo, SAW Project Coordinator

 About the Partnership

-GlobeMed at UC will raise $14,000 to fund the third phase of the Community Health Outreach Program project, which will provide Burmese migrant workers and children personal hygiene education.
-This phase will directly impact 1,350 Burmese migrants and allow them to disseminate this new knowledge within their communities.
+GlobeMed at the University of Cincinnati hopes to raise $10,000 to fund the fourth phase of the Community Health Outreach Program project, which will provide Burmese migrant workers and children with continued personal hygiene education.
+This phase will directly impact 3,600 Burmese migrants and allow them to disseminate this new knowledge within their communities.